 - Themes generate title tags that include your store name.

-- Themes are required to have social media linking and sharing options.
+- Themes have social media linking and sharing options.

-- You can edit the title tags and meta descriptions to include your keywords.
+- Edit the title tags, meta tags, and meta descriptions to include your keywords.

-- You can make sure your file names include your keywords.
+- Make sure your file names include keywords.

-- You can choose the URLs for blog posts, webpages, products and collections.
+- Think carefully about the URLs for blog posts, webpages, products, and collections.

 When optimizing your title tags and descriptions, note that these are Google-facing.
-So, step one is ranking on the first page.
-Step two is convincing searchers to actually click through to your site.
+The primary goal is ranking on the first page.
+The secondary goal is convincing searchers to click through to your site.